0

 One of the best things to do in Chicago during a nice summer evening is listening to free concerts at the Jay Pritzker Pavilion in Millennium Park.

-The annual Grant Park Music Festival, the only free outdoor classical-music concert series in the US, starts its summer season June 12, 2024.
+The annual Grant Park Music Festival, the only free outdoor classical-music concert series in the US, starts its summer season on June 10, 2026.
 It features the Grant Park Symphony Orchestra and Grant Park Chorus along with guest performers and conductors.
 You can see the full schedule here.

 Hang Out at the Beach